yangymargaret/REUNION/README.md

 The output of Unify includes a file containing the estimated peak-TF-gene associations saved in the directory $output_dir/file_link.

-Rediscover
+ReDiscover

-The command to use Rediscover to perform TF binding prediction is as follows:
+The command to use ReDiscover to perform TF binding prediction is as follows:

 python test_rediscover_compute_3.py [Options]